Program Coordinator Visa Sponsorship Jobs in Utah

 Which visa types are most common for program coordinator roles in Utah?

-The H-1B is the most common visa for program coordinators in Utah, provided the role requires a bachelor's degree in a specific field such as public health, education administration, or communications.
+The H-1B visa is the most common visa for program coordinators in Utah, provided the role requires a bachelor's degree in a specific field such as public health, education administration, or communications.
 Some university-affiliated roles may qualify for cap-exempt H-1B petitions.
 TN visas are available to Canadian and Mexican nationals in qualifying occupational categories.
 O-1 visas are rarely applicable unless the candidate has demonstrated extraordinary achievement in their field.

 Which cities in Utah have the most program coordinator sponsorship jobs?